-After the oral treatment, the doctor will administer a trigger shot of human chorionic gonadotropin (hcG).
+After the oral treatment, the doctor will administer a trigger shot of human chorionic gonadotropin (HCG).
 This is the hormone that is produced by the body during pregnancy.
-It helps in maturation of eggs and also causes ovulation to occur within 36- 40 hours.
+It helps in the maturation of eggs and also causes ovulation to occur within 36- 40 hours.

 Although medicine assisted IUI is successful and effective, but it might also be risky for some.
 Here are some of the risks of medicine assisted IUI you need to know before you progress with the treatment.